-Lars has been leading Internet standardization as part of the steering group, architecture board and as working group chair of the IETF for over a decade, and he currently chairs the IRTF, the IETF’s research arm.
-He is a senior member of the ACM and the IEEE, and serves on the program and organization committees of academic conferences such as ACM SIGCOMM and IEEE Infocom, as well as other boards, such as ACM SIGCOMM’s Industrial Advisory Board.
+Lars has been leading Internet standardization as part of the steering group, architecture board and as working group chair of the IETF for over a decade, and has chaired the IRTF, the IETF’s research arm.
+He is a senior member of the ACM and the IEEE, and serves on the program and organization committees of academic conferences such as ACM SIGCOMM and IEEE Infocom, as well as other boards, such as ACM SIGCOMM’s Executive Committee and Industrial Advisory Board.

-Lars received his Ph.D. from the University of Southern California (USC) in 2003.
+Lars received his Ph.D. in Computer Science from the University of Southern California (USC) in 2003.
 Before joining NetApp in 2011, he was a Principal Scientist at Nokia and served on the corporation’s CTO and CEO Technology Councils of senior technology experts.
 From 2009-2014, Lars was an Adjunct Professor at Aalto University, Finland’s top technical university.
-From 2003-206, he was a senior researcher at NEC Labs.
+From 2003-2006, he was a senior researcher at NEC Labs.